-The debate on Mr. Locke King's motion for extending the 101. franchise to counties as well as boroughs, brought out some remarkable results.
-Sir James Graham gave marked emphasis to his epitaph on the political exploits of Lord John Russell Lord John Russell and the Premier took opposite sides; the county gentlemen scarcely knew how to vote.
+THE debate on Mr. LOCKE KING's motion for extending the 101. franchise to counties as well as boroughs, brought out some remarkable results.
+Sir James Graham gave marked emphasis to his epitaph on the political exploits of Lord John Russell; Lord John Russell and the Premier took opposite sides; the county gentlemen scarcely knew how to vote.
 But, although the Government obtained a majority, it has been sensibly wounded by the discussion.
-That alliance of which so much was said before the opening of Parliament, between Lord Palmerston and the Whigs of Woburn Abbey, has not been sustained; the Bedford connexion stands apart from the Cabinet.
-Mr. Sidney Herbert, under cover of declining to support Mr. LOCKE KING, threw a hand-grenade of stinging sympathy at the Treasury Bench.
-Evidently, Lord PALMERston is on uncertain ground; every day of the Session adds to the insecurity of his position.
+That alliance of which so much was said before the opening of Parliament, between Lord PALMERSTON and the Whigs of Woburn Abbey, has not been sustained; the Bedford connexion stands apart from the Cabinet.
+Mr. Sidney Herbert, under cover of declining to support Mr. LOCKE KING, threw a hand-grenade of stinging sympathy at the to proceed to the colonies, with every pro- Treasury Bench.
+Evidently, Lord PALMER-STON is on uncertain ground; every day of the Session adds to the insecurity of his position.

-While Mr. GLADSTONE seems disposed to RAELI, Sir JAMES GRAHAM announces himself in harmony, on general principles, with Lord John Russell.
+While Mr. GLADSTONE seems disposed to coalesce, for special objects, with Mr. Dis-RAELI, Sir James Graham announces himself in harmony, on general principles, with Lord John Russell.
 His assent to the declarations of the Whig statesman was far more cordial and distinct than Mr. GLAD-STONE'S recognition of the Tory leader.
-Unless, therefore, the political heirs of Sir Robert PEEL are divided among themselves, the Tory and Peelite coalition is of a temporary, not of a permanent, character, and we may expect the friends of Lord ABERDEEN to unite with the friends of Lord John Russell; and in that case, what becomes of Lord Palmerston?
-The Torics believe that he came into office through a stratagem, by which, when the ABERDEEN Administration was dissolved, he and the dying alike co-operated, and as late as antagonism to his former colleagues among the Whigs, on the question of representative reform.
+Unless, therefore, the political heirs of Sir Robert PEEL are divided among themselves, the Tory and Peelite coalition is of a temporary, not of a permanent, character, and we may expect the friends of Lord ABERDEEN to unite with the friends of Lord John Russell; and in that case, what becomes of Lord PALMERSTON?
+The Tories believe that he came into office through a stratagem, by which, when the ABERDEEN Administration was dissolved, he succeeded in foiling Lord DERBY.
+And, with waning enthusiasm.
+So long as this now, after last night's debate, he stands in antagonism to his former colleagues among the Whigs, on the question of representative reform.
 To which party will he attach himself, or will he become an "independent?"
-It is not more singular to find Mr. COBDEN and Lord DERBY bringing forward, simultaneously, identical motions in the Lords and Commons, than to find Lord John Russell and Lord PALMERSTON, formerly Premier and Foreign Secretary in the same Cabinet, engaging in hostilities on the field of Parliamentary Reform.
+It is not more singular to find Mr. COBDEN and Lord DERBY bringing forward, simultaneously, identical motions in the Lords and Commons, than to find Lord JOHN RUSSELL and Lord PALMERSTON, formerly Premier and Foreign Secretary in the same Cabinet. engaging in hostilities on the field of Parliamentary Reform.